-Do you ever feel like your brand is just a little, well, flat?
+As a small business owner, do you ever feel like your brand is just a little, well, flat?
 It’s my nightmare, and also without a doubt my biggest stumbling point when executing a brand identity.
 That’s where brand textures and patterns come in.

 Patterns and textures are the surfaces of your brand.
 They provide a base upon which you can pull together your brand elements, as well as a literal background for websites, stationery and photography.

-Well do it now grrrrl (or guy).
+Well do it now grrrrl (or guy or person).

 Patterns vs textures

 There is no law that says your brand surface should be patterns or textures, but my personal preference is to pick just one for the core of your brand.
 Using both can be just too much, and lead to a finished product that loses impact by over-stimulating.

 There’s also a practical reason for choosing textures or patterns, and that’s for online use.
 The internet isn’t visceral, and so any textures used are at a technical level, patterns themselves.
 I find that if a digital pattern recreation of a physical texture sits next to true pattern, the textured background looks fake AF.

 When developing the brand identity for Studio Cotton, I wanted to focus and enhance the physical elements.
 The products we sell are digital or strategic, so technically we have absolutely no need for anything ‘real’.

 However, the services and relationships are incredibly personal, as we work very closely with the owners of small creative businesses.